James Kelly (murderer): Suspicions and investigations

 During the last two years of his life, Kelly wrote memoirs that police investigator Ed Norris accessed while making a Discovery Channel documentary.
 In his memoirs, Kelly does not directly confess to being Jack the Ripper, but does express a hatred of prostitutes.
 In addition, in his own personal diary he acknowledges that he had hidden in London between the months of August and November 1888, that is from the beginning until the end of the murders.

 A study conducted for the documentary called "Jack the Ripper in America" makes the claim that James Kelly is Jack the Ripper's true identity.
 The main suspicion falls on him for being considered a psychotic murderer who escaped Broadmoor in England and later traveled after the cessation of the murders to North America.

-The indications that in this case attract suspicion lie in the fact that, while being on American soil, there were a number of murders on prostitutes with the same characteristics as those in London.
+The indications that in this case attract suspicion lay in the fact that, while being on American soil, there were a number of murders on prostitutes with the same characteristics as those in London.
 In turn, in a letter addressed to a newspaper, the anonymous sender declared himself to be Jack the Ripper and threatened to commit a new crime.
 That journalistic warning was formulated before Carrie Brown was murdered in the room of a New York hotel on 24 April 1891.
 She is considered a possible victim of Jack the Ripper, and according to this hypothesis, James Kelly.

 Kelly returned in 1927, almost forty years after his initial escape, to the psychiatric hospital.
 He was aged and sickly, and said that during his long stay in the United States he devoted himself to "fighting against evil".